ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

   leader) of the given sidepool with the given pool identifier.
 * The message sender is the pool leader of the sidepool with the given pool identifier.
+* If the `swap_party_begin_irregular_authorization`
+  TLV exists:
+  - The specified Taproot X-only Pubkey and Amount are an output present in the current output set bag.
+  - The signature validates for the message above.
+  - The amount is greater than or equal to `sidepool_version_1_min_amount + irregular_swap_party_fee_base`.
+* If the `swap_party_begin_irregular_authorization`
+  TLV does not exist:
+  - The current time-of-day is within 30 minutes before to 1 hour after the specified regular schedule of the sidepool setup.

 If the above validation fails, the receiver ignores the message, and SHOULD log a warning about the protocol violation.